olitrussle/blog/_posts/2017-05-17-how-your-deposit-affects-your-mortgage-rate.md

 - A bigger deposit relative to the value of your property means that you have a lower LTV.
 - A lower LTV usually means access to more mortgage deals and better initial interest rates.
 - A lower interest rate can save you a lot of money on your mortgage.
 - Once your initial rate period is over, you’ll usually be switched to your lender’s [Standard Variable Rate](https://trussle.com/blog/what-is-a-standard-variable-rate).
 You’ll want to consider switching to a more suitable deal to avoid paying this higher rate.

+## Looking for a hassle-free mortgage experience?

+Get a quick, honest, and fee-free mortgage service from Trussle.
+[Get started here](https://trussle.com/?utm_source=blog&utm_medium=get-started-cta&utm_campaign=170503).